 Presenter Ready Room

-- The Presenter Ready Room is located in the Foxglove Room of the Fairmont Austin.
+- The Presenter Ready Room is located in Meeting Room 16 of the Westin (formerly the Renaissance).
 Please check the map of the venue and signs on-site for the exact location.

 - Oral presenters may view their already loaded presentations on the computers.
 Changes to the presentations must be made at least one hour prior to the presentation and approved by the Nurse Planner on-site.
 Presentations can be made from handouts, which will be the responsibility of the presenting author.
 If a presentation is missing, please immediately notify staff.